dave-kennedy/Knockoff/README.md

         strength = level / 2;
     });

-I have no idea if either of these approaches is more feasbile, so we'll see.
+I have no idea which one of these approaches is more feasbile, so we'll see.